Official manufacturer service records

 Presentation:

 "Here's your complete vehicle history pack.
-We've verified the manufacturer service history via official database check - you can see all 8 dealer services are confirmed.
-Here's the service book and all invoices.
-The MOT history is also included showing the vehicle's excellent record."
+We've verified the manufacturer service history and MOT via official database check - you can see all dealer services and MOT history confirmed.
+Here's the service book and all invoices."

 Customer reaction: